Richard Levett: Home and family life

 Also available for Levett's use were two country homes at Kew, including the Dutch House (now Kew Palace), as well as the large estate surrounding them.
 (After Levett's death, his daughter Mary Thoroton leased the Dutch House to Queen Caroline, wife of King George II, for use as a children's nursery, likely accounting for the decision of Frederick, Prince of Wales, to settle at Kew with his wife, Augusta, Princess of Wales.
-Both Levett homes as well as the estates surrounding them were sold to the Royal family in 1781 by Sir Richard's grandson Levett Blackborne, Esq., a prominent Lincoln's Inn barrister).
+Both Levett homes as well as the estates surrounding them were sold to the royal family in 1781 by Sir Richard's grandson Levett Blackburne, Esq., a prominent Lincoln's Inn barrister).

-Sir Richard Levett was married to Mary Crispe, likely the daughter of merchant adventurer Sir Nicholas Crispe of Fulham, London.
+Sir Richard Levett was married to Mary Crispe, likely the daughter of merchant adventurer Sir Nicholas Crispe of Fulham, Middlesex.
 The couple were prominent in London during the years following the Restoration.
 Levett was mentioned by Samuel Pepys in his diaries; he was frequently mentioned in contemporary accounts of weddings and soirées of the age, and became a philanthropist, donating to charities like St. Thomas' Hospital in Southwark, and church charities in the West Country and Ireland.

 Sir Richard Levett's wife, in particular, was a generous donor to religious causes.
-Edmund Calamy, the English Nonconformist churchman, refers to "Lady Levett" in his memoirs as his great "friend", and Mrs. Levett was noted in other accounts as a generous donor to religious and educational causes.
+Edmund Calamy, the English nonconformist churchman, refers to "Lady Levett" in his memoirs as his great "friend", and who was noted in other accounts as a generous donor to religious and educational causes.
 Minister Calamy even dedicated a sermon to Lady Levett.

-Samuel Pepys, the diarist and Secretary of the Admiralty (and friend of Robert Blackborne, who held the same job), apparently socialised with Richard Levett.
+Samuel Pepys, the diarist and Secretary of the Admiralty (and friend of Robert Blackburne, his predecessor and brother of the Archbishop of York), apparently socialised with Alderman Levett.
 "After staying here a great while at Westminster", Pepys noted in his diary of 14 March 1668, "we (went) back to London, and there to Philips's, and his man directed us to Mr. Levett's, who could not come, and he sent us to two more, and they could not; so that, at last, Levett as a great kindness did resolve he would leave his business and come himself, which set me in great ease in my mind."

 Levett also figures prominently in the recently published diaries of politician Roger Whitley, Member of Parliament from Wales and then from Chester.
-Whitley was a prominent figure in Chester and a major Whig politician.
+Whitley was a prominent figure in Chester and Whig politician.
 Whitley's massive diaries reveal frequent meetings between the two men.